HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/security/determineRequiredRole.md

 ## Introduction

-This article explains how to determine which Portal or Web Content Manager (WCM) resource is missing required roles, if a user can not see a page or content item.
-Use these steps to identify the page/resource that is missing the required role assignment for the user or user's groups.
+If a user cannot view a specific page or content item, they might lack the required access roles.
+This article describes how to identify which Portal or Web Content Manager (WCM) resource is missing role assignments for a user or their groups.

 ## Instructions

-Please use the following instructions to find missing resource permissions.
+Refer to the following steps to identify missing resource permissions.

 ### Collecting traces

-1. Backup/Delete all trace*.log files currently on the server (usually in directory `<wp_profile_root>/logs/WebSphere_Portal`
+1. Back up and delete all existing `trace.log` files on the server.
+These files are typically located in the `<wp_profile_root>/logs/WebSphere_Portal` directory.

-2. Reduce activity on the server to a minimum
+2. Reduce server activity to a minimum.

-3. Enable the following trace-string by logging into the Portal and by navigating to  **Administration > Enable Tracing**:
-   `com.ibm.wps.ac.impl.AccessControlFederator=all`
+3. Log in to HCL DX as an administrator.

+4. Navigate to **Administration > Tracing**.

+5. Under **Append these trace settings:**, enter the following string, then select the **Add** plus icon:

+    ```text
+    com.ibm.wps.ac.impl.AccessControlFederator=all
+    ```

-4. Navigate to the point where you are ready to submit the request to recreate the problem.
+6. Perform the steps to recreate the issue, stopping immediately prior to the final action.

-5. Empty the trace.log file content using command:
+7. Clear the contents of the `trace.log` file using the following command:

-   `> trace.log`
+    ```shell
+    > trace.log
+    ```

     !!!note
+        - Do not delete the `trace.log` file, or a Portal JVM restart is required.
-        - For windows use any text editor (etc. Notepad++) to remove the content of the trace.log file on the fly.
+        - For Windows, use a text editor such as Notepad++ to clear the contents of the `trace.log` file while the server is running.
-        - Do not delete the trace.log file or a restart of the portal jvm will be required.

-6. Recreate the issue
+8. Perform the final action to recreate the issue.

-7. Copy trace.log as quickly as possible to a new location or file:
+9. Immediately copy the `trace.log` file to a new location or file name using the following command:

     ```shell
     cp trace.log recreate.log
     ```

-8. Remove the trace string in the Portal.
+10. Return to **Tracing**, locate the trace string you entered in step 5, and select the **Remove** trash icon.

-### Reviewing the traces
+### Reviewing traces

-1. Search through trace.log for the string **hasPermission** and look for entries that returned **false**.
+1. In the `trace.log` file, locate the **hasPermission** string and search for entries that returned **false**.
 2. Then look a few lines up to see what role was being checked on what resource.
 You can use this grep command in lieu of an editor to find any "false" entries:

     `grep  -i  hasPermission  recreate.log |grep -i false`